rbreu/gimp-memetools/README.md

 On Windows: Find your GIMP installation folder (commonly in `Program Files`), then `lib\gimp\2.8\plug-ins\`

-On Linux and Mac, make sure to give the file executable rights:
+On Linux and Mac, make sure to give the files executable rights:

 ```
 $ chmod +x /path/to/text_border.py